Ice hockey in Georgia

-Georgia has a very mixed history with ice hockey.
-The state has seen many expansion teams at multiple levels but few have been able to establish a foothold in the public consciousness.
+Georgia has seen many expansion teams at multiple levels but few have been able to establish a foothold in the public consciousness.

 History

 One of the most southern states in the US, Georgia was largely passed over by ice hockey circles for most of the 20th century, as was most of the Deep South.
 It wasn't until the NHL began expanding in the late 1960s that Georgia received any attention.
 While the NHL had initially planned to slow down its expansion after 1970, the founding of the WHA caused the league to expedite the process.
 Tom Cousins, the owner of the Atlanta Hawks, purchased the rights for an expansion franchise for $6 million with the team set to begin play in 1972 at the newly built Omni Coliseum.
 Initially, the team was a success, making the postseason in just their second year while drawing an average of about 14,000 per game.
 While the Flames missed the postseason in year three, they returned for each of the next five years.
 During that time, Atlanta never had a losing record despite playing in what was probably the best division in the league.
 Unfortunately, the Flames were not able to generate any postseason success in that time.
 Atlanta won just 2 playoff games in 6 appearances and their lack of success caused a drag on their ticket sales.
 By 1978, the team was averaging less than 11,000 per game and rumors of the team's potential relocation had begun as early as 1976.
 A last gasp at boosting interest in the club came when then team signed Jim Craig in 1980 but attendance continued to decline.
 After the team's playoff exit, Cousins announced that he was selling the team after an estimated loss of $12 million over the previous 8 years.
 A consortium agreed to purchase the franchise for $16 million and the Flames were moved to Calgary.

 During the Flames' initial success, a minor league team was founded in Macon but the Macon Whoopees were a disaster from the start.
 While playing in the 9,000-seat Macon Coliseum, the Whoopees played on Wednesday and Sunday nights, which were church nights in the state.
 The team was only able to attract 1,100 spectators for their games and by November the team wasn't able to make payroll.
 The team limped onward but, after forfeiting a game in January when the players refused to play without getting paid, the club was shut down for good in February when the IRS intervened.